ryLAn3404/GcvtS6MEgaY/2M9SK/AlKbH/RnV/Vrh/tutoring_HB3RU_1747819559.md.md

 - Lesson 16 on change navigation and the undo tree.
 - Notes about "commenting" in Vim in Lesson 10.2 and the leader key in Lesson 13.
 - Reference to the Vim user manual in conclusion.
-- Additional challenge to install the 'preservim/nerdcommenter' plugin in Lesson 13.

 ### Changed